Tax residence – clearing the muddy waters

 We also have greater clarity that the absence of a dwelling will mean that individuals are able to become non-resident regardless of the duration in most cases, but forewarning that duration of absence itself is not in itself a determinative factor.

-A year ago it was alarming to read the Commissioner believed that letting out your home under a short term tenancy did not absolve a taxpayer of having a permanent home available to him or her in New Zealand.
+When the draft statement was released over a year ago, it was alarming to read the Commissioner believed that letting out your home under a short term tenancy did not absolve a taxpayer of having a permanent home available to him or her in New Zealand.
 This was based on a tenuous view that tenants could be cast out at a moment’s notice.
 The final statement presents a much more palatable notion that any arm’s-length rental agreements will suffice to make the home unavailable to the landlord, and thus cannot be considered an available permanent home.
 This means that, for those unable to cease tax residence under domestic law, there is still the comfort that reference to a double tax agreement may remove some complexity in their tax affairs.
 Of course, it would be difficult to dispute that a permanent home would still exist if you had relatives or close friends keeping the house warm whilst you were overseas.

 All in all, the final Interpretation Statement is a welcome announcement and common sense has prevailed.

-If you would like to discuss this alert or have any concerns around your own residence position, please contact your Deloitte advisor
+If you would like to discuss this article or have any concerns around your own residence position, please contact your Deloitte advisor